seagoj/dotfiles/README.md

 ## dotfiles

-Repository of default project files, configuration files and deployment scripts.
+Repository of configuration files and scripts.

+### To Do

+#### Prepare method to encrypt/obfuscate and commit the following files:
+- .anyconnect
+- .filezilla
+- .gist-vim
+- .secrets